JJNod88/jjn-pp2-tbc/README.md

 The website comprises a number of features that make it intuitive, usable and fun.
 - Two runnable games of Rock, Paper Scissors
     - Gives a result to the user of how they won, drew or lost
+    - Has a score of 10 that resets the game scores and displays a message to the user that they won the game.
     - Second game is of increased difficulty, only accessible when the first game is won
 - A score tracking System and results section
 - A score limit, giving Users something to aim for by gaining access to the second game by winning the first.